 “Housing”, when capitalized refers to the University Housing and Food Services department.

 “Residence Life”, when capitalized refers to the University’s Office of Residence Life.

 The HFS Contract is a legally-binding contract that details the obligations between the student and the University, and it is effective once the student accepts the HFS Contract.
-The student is required to abide by these Terms, Conditions, and Regulations, which are incorporated into the HFS Contract, and includes assuming financial responsibility of all room fees for the entire HFS Contract period.
+The student is required to abide by these Terms, Conditions, and Regulations, which are incorporated into the HFS Contract, and includes assuming financial responsibility of all room and board fees for the entire HFS Contract period.
 The University reserves the right to update the TCRs without advance notice to the student.

 HFS Contracts are available only on a combined room-and-board basis unless otherwise noted.
 The HFS Contract cannot be transferred or assigned to another student except as outlined below in Contract Transfer of Obligation.

-There are three HFS Contract periods for assignments to University housing.
+There are three HFS Contract periods for assignments to University housing at Abington.
 The three HFS Contract periods are:

 - Academic Year (Fall and Spring semesters)